-Are you a Canadian planning to travel and work in Japan?
+Are you a Canadian citizen planning to travel and work in Japan?
 Then the Japan Working Holiday Visa for Canadians is what you need!
-The Working Holiday Visa gives you the chance to learn about Japanese culture and get off the beaten tourist path to experience life as a local while making some extra cash to help cover your travel expenses.
+The Japan Working Holiday Visa gives you the chance to learn about Japanese culture and get off the beaten tourist path.
+Experience life in Japan as a local while making some extra cash to help cover your travel expenses.

-Stepabroad has put together this step-by-step guide for Canadians applying for a Japan Working Holiday Visa, including where to submit your application and the documents to prepare beforehand.
+Stepabroad has put together this step-by-step guide for Canadians applying for a Japan Working Holiday Visa, including how to submit your application and the documents to prepare beforehand.

 Process Time: At least one week.
 You must apply at least 3 weeks before your departure date.